 Laws That Protect Maritime Workers

 Maritime law (also known as admiralty law) is a specialized area of law that protects maritime workers who are injured at work.
-The protections and compensation available to these workers that is provided by maritime laws will depend on various factors, such as the type of worker injured, where the injury occurred, and the specific details of the accident and injuries sustained.
+The protections and compensation available to these workers that are provided by maritime laws will depend on various factors, such as the type of worker injured, where the injury occurred, and the specific details of the accident and injuries sustained.

 Some of the more common maritime laws that protect workers in the maritime industry include the Longshore and Harbor Workers’ Compensation Act (LHWCA),Death on the High Seas Act (DOHSA), Outer Continental Shelf Lands Act (OCSLA), and Jones Act, among other laws (some at the state or local level).
 Below is a brief summary of each law.